eric-keller/npp-linux-03-gateway/README.md

 # Introduction

-This set of demos and lab goes along with the coursera course: `Network Principles in Practice: Linux`.
+This set of demos and lab goes along with the coursera course: `Network Principles in Practice: Linux Networking`.
 You are welcome to run this code and I try to make it as self explanatory as possible, but some of the explanation will be in the videos for the course.

 # Vagrantfile